 Royal Mail’s size, scale and reputation means it can play a positive role leading and championing change.
-Royal Mail is committed to supporting and educating its customers, employees and communities to transition to net zero and drive industry change through innovative partnerships and collaborations.
+We are committed to supporting and educating our customers, employees and communities to transition to Net Zero and drive industry change through innovative partnerships and collaborations.
 Some of the steps the company is taking include:

 - Calling for industry-wide reporting on CO2e per parcel so customers can make an informed decision.

 - Collaborating to drive Net Zero through business and policy.

 - Partnering with vehicle manufacturers to support the wider availability of low emission commercial vehicles, from small vans to large trucks

 Our Steps to zero journey

 How Royal Mail are delivering for the future

 We are committed to providing sustainable services for our customers and communities as we deliver against our environmental ambitions.

 We are working hard to reduce the emissions of our operations.
 Building on our network of on-foot deliveries, we are rolling out electric vans, trialling low-emission trucks and using renewable energy to power our buildings to help reduce our emissions even further.

 As a result, we have a growing number of all-electric delivery offices, in which all deliveries are zero emission, while almost all our buildings are now powered by 100% renewable electricity.